LumShishko/LumShishko/README.md

 - 📫 How to reach me **lumshishko10@gmail.com**

-- 📄 Know about my experiences [I've been learning coding at jCoders Digital School](I've been learning coding at jCoders Digital School)
+- 📄 Know about my experiences [I've been learning coding at jCoders, Digital School]

 - ⚡ Fun fact **I enjoy drawing**